Home | Planning | Themes | Games | PrizesCatalog Links

 Games with a Religious Theme

 A church carnival can provide fun for the younger church members.
 Oriental Trading Company (see ad at left) is especially strong with items for this theme.
-A few of the ideas we have found are below, see the Alphabetical List of Games for more ideas that you can adapt to your theme.
+A few of the ideas we have found are below, see our Carnival Game Ideas page for more games that you can adapt to your theme.
 Special thanks to the Rolling Hills Community Church in Tualatin, Oregon for their great ideas!

 If you have more games for this theme, we would love to hear from you.